-City Initiates Study on Co-Housing
+City Undertakes Study on Co-Living

 City Receives 2020 Audrey Nelson Community Development Award

-The City of Alexandria’s Office of Housing has been awarded the National Community Development Association’s (NCDA) prestigious Audrey Nelson Community Development Achievement Award for its support of the construction of The Bloom/Carpenter’s Shelter.
+The City of Alexandria’s Office of Housing was awarded the National Community Development Association’s (NCDA) prestigious Audrey Nelson Community Development Achievement Award for its support of the construction of The Bloom/Carpenter’s Shelter.
 The project, an innovative partnership between the Alexandria Housing Development Corporation (AHDC) and Carpenter’s Shelter, colocates 97 units of affordable housing with a shelter that can accommodate up to sixty individuals experiencing homelessness.
 Ten of the affordable units are designated as permanent supportive housing for persons exiting homelessness.
 The property also features a playground, three outdoor terraces, a 1,600 square foot food production garden, and TransitScreen technology, along with a modernized day shelter, David's Place, and winter shelter.

 AHDC was offered the opportunity to obtain the air rights above Carpenter’s Shelter property in exchange for building a new shelter.
 The development of The Bloom was funded by Low Income Housing Tax Credit equity, Virginia Housing loan funds, City of Alexandria Housing Trust Fund, federal Home Investment Partnerships Program funding, and additional loans from the City of Alexandria.
 The Bloom was also the first development in Alexandria to receive Virginia and National Housing Trust Fund awards in 2018.

 This project is an example of how federal funding administered through local governments can support innovative partnerships between diverse kinds of housing organizations to the benefit of all.
 Working together, AHDC and Carpenter’s Shelter have created a unique development that provides housing for low-income families, as well as emergency shelter and supportive services for those experiencing homelessness.